MaysHroub/programming-styles-with-go/README.md

 ## How to Run

-Honestly, I don't know why you would this.
+Honestly, I don't know why you would do this.
 It will give you the same output regardless of the style you choose :)

 *Anywaaaaay,*